-Riding , in peace, towards Somersby, the track takes a left at the first roundabout and winds down to cross Mooney Mooney Creek and then up to Calga (11 km).
+Riding , in peace, towards Somersby, the track takes a left at the first roundabout, kicks up and then winds down to cross Mooney Mooney Creek and then up to Calga (11 km).
 Along this stretch, the riders notice bike tragics coming the other way for their Saturday morning jaunt.

 These people’s domicile is generally – Sydney!

 Winding along the old Pacific Highway for another 17 km, then following the signs to Brooklyn, the riders find themselves descending to the north bank of the Hawkesbury River at Mooney Mooney.
 A special effort should be made here to take some snaps in this picturesque area – as some of the early rides rides had promptly forgotten.
 After crossing the Hawkesbury, over the old steel girder bridge, the route ascends through more ‘sandstone country’ to Berowra .

 Not long after crossing the Hawkesbury (about 4 km), the track goes past the ‘Pie in the Sky Café.
 A bit of a climb, but once you see the pine trees, you are almost there.

 Riders have taken advantage of this spot to buy a drink, have a pie and survey the $ millions tied up in the motor bikes parked there by their middle aged owners.

 Another 7 odd kilometres and we are at Berowra Railway station.
 You pass that famous sign on the way - Sydney 32 kilometers.